A short CV is available here.

 Professional Appointments

-Professor of English, Affiliate of the Institute for the Environment and Sustainability, and Affiliate of American Studies, Miami University of Ohio, 2014 to present
+Professor of English, Miami University of Ohio, 2014 to present

 Assistant Professor of English, Texas Tech University, 2009-2014